• Skip to primary navigation

 • Simmer for 10-15 minutes (until potatoes are just about soft) and then add in the tamarind.

-1 tbsp Tamarind
+1 tablespoon Tamarind

 • Put the peppers (and the fried off tofu – if using) in and stir well.
 Simmer for a further two minutes.
 Serve and enjoy.